ExcursionClub/ExCSystem/README.md

     python3.4 manage.py runserver

 _____________________
+<b>Applying Changes</b>

+Most changes to the code will be incorporated into the website immediately.
+The exception to this rule are any changes to the models that affect how data is stored in the database.
+To incorporate these, stop the server, and run:

+    python3.4 manage.py makemigrations core
+    python3.4 manage.py migrate

+This should be sufficient for small changes that do not cause conflicts.
+If an error pops up, and there is not important information in the database, you can reset the database (see below).

+_____________________
 <b>Resetting the Database</b>

 If you at any point make a significant change to how data is stored in